aridjayarecipes/cutesrecipes.web.app/content/post/1922-recipe-of-super-quick-homemade-salmon-burgers.md

 recipeinstructions:
 - "Drain the canned salmon, reserving the liquid."
 - "Beat the egg in a bowl.
 Use a fork to mix in the salmon and all the rest of the ingredients with the egg."
 - "Form patties.
 I usually do ones about 3-4in wide and 1/2in thick but you can do whatever size you like.
-If the mix is feeling too dry and won&#39;t stick together into patties, add some of the reserved salmon liquid to moisten."
+If the mix is feeling too dry and won't stick together into patties, add some of the reserved salmon liquid to moisten."
 - "Fry patties in oil over medium to medium-high heat till they are nice and crispy and browned on both sides."
 - "Serve with your choice of dressings."
 categories: